Donald Trump Says U.S. ‘Terminated’ al-Baghdadi’s Top Islamic State Replacement

 “This is obviously a major accomplishment, but from a counterrorism perspective, the president’s engagement with the media on this is pretty surprising to me,” she said.
 “It’s really unprecedented when you think about how much detail he actually went into.”

-While with Baghdadi death, the president claimed that the Islamic State “Caliphiate” was eradicated, his message on Tuesday indicates that the group was making moves to continue its agenda.
+With al-Baghdadi’s death, the president claimed that the Islamic State “Caliphiate” was eradicated, and his message on Tuesday indicates that the group was making moves to continue its agenda.